 - Rash.
 You may get a rash or itching during treatment.
-These reactions usually appear between treatments with ALIMTA and usually go away before the next treatment.
-Skin reactions or rashes that include blistering or peeling may be severe and could lead to death.
-Call your doctor if you have any of these symptoms.
+These usually appear between treatments with ALIMTA and usually go away before the next treatment.
+Call your doctor if you get a severe rash or itching.

 General information about ALIMTA

 Medicines are sometimes prescribed for conditions other than those listed in patient information leaflets.
 ALIMTA was prescribed for your medical condition.